krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 $$ L = \Lambda \times w $$

 which you may recognize as *Little's Law* applied over a finite observation window.
-Thus, the presence invariant serves as a **generalization of Little’s Law**—extending it to arbitrary systems of presence density functions (signals).
+Thus, the presence invariant serves as a *generalization of Little’s Law*—extending it to arbitrary systems of presence density functions (signals) measured over finite observation windows.

 It is important to note that we are referring to *Little's Law over a finite observation window*, rather than the much more familiar, steady-state equilibrium form of Little's Law.

-Just like the presence invariant in the general case, this version of the law holds *unconditionally*.
-The key is that the quantities involved are *observer-relative*: the time tasks spend *within the observation window*, and the *activation rate* of tasks *over the window*, rather than the task-relative durations or steady-state arrival/departure rates used in classical queueing theory.
+Unlike the equilibrium form of the law, this version holds *unconditionally*.
+The key is that the quantities involved are *observer-relative*: the time tasks spend *within a finite observation window*, and the *activation rate* of tasks *over the window*, rather than the task-relative durations or steady-state arrival/departure rates used in the equilibrium form.

-Indeed, in the general case, the difference between these two forms of the identity will serve as the basis for how we *define* whether a system of presences is in equilibrium or not.
+Indeed, the difference between these two forms of the identity will serve as the basis for how we *define* whether a system of presences is in equilibrium or not.
 The idea is that the system of presences is at equilibrium when observed over sufficiently long observation windows such